alois402/alois402/README.md

 - 👋 Hi, I’m Juma Brian
-- 👀 I’m interested
+- 👀 I’m interested in partnership and collaboration
 - 🌱 I’m currently learning software engineering
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me jumabrian402@gmail.com / 0114068291
-- 😄 Pronouns: ...
+- 😄 Pronouns: jay
 - ⚡ Fun fact: ...

 <!---
-alois402/alois402 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Juma Brian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->